pjkw/Portfolio/README.md

 # Vertical Slice

 The goal was to make a vertical slice of an RPG game.
+The setting is a fantasy medieval RPG, which would make finding assets easy for this type of game.

 ## Port Blockout